Biometris/RABBIT/README.md

 ## License

 The software is licensed under [PolyForm Strict License 1.0.0](https://polyformproject.org/licenses/strict/1.0.0).
-For commercial usage, a (paid) license agreement needs to be set up.
+For commercial use, a (paid) license agreement needs to be set up.
 To obtain the license agreement, contact <rabbit-support@wur.nl>.

 ## Document